twilson63/permaweb-cookbook/src/introduction/index.md

 The second section covers the fundamental concepts and building blocks necessary for developers.
 This includes [Accounts](../fundamentals/wallets-and-keyfiles/index.md), [Transactions](../fundamentals/transactions/index.md), and more.

-The third section gets into the nitty-gritty of building on (and using) Arweave as a developer.
+The third section, [Guides](../guides/index.md), gets into the nitty-gritty of building on (and using) Arweave as a developer.
 This is the largest and most granular part of the cookbook, and includes detailed guides to achieve specific tasks on Arweave.
 Some examples include publishing websites, using CI/CD tooling, and setting up wallet connections for applications.

 The final section is a set of [references](../references/index.md) that developers will find useful.
 This includes a glossary, protocol specifications, and links to relevant APIs/SDKs.